 Participating in APDA is really easy – membership dues are $100 annually per school, although the APDA Board grants fee waivers for new teams and teams with financial difficulties.
 Additionally, competing at tournaments does not require membership; any team of college students is permitted to compete any every tournament, with few exceptions.

 A team can be anything from one or two individuals from the same school who go to tournaments to a massive institution.
 As a general rule of thumb, a prospective team should comply and be aware of the requirements and funding process for student organizations in their school.
 A team should consider establishing a constitution and mechanism for leadership and decision-making early on in the process.

-How much does it cost to fund an apda team?
+How much does it cost to fund an APDA team?

 Costs depend largely on geography – for many schools, public transportation to tournaments is feasible, but others may need to regularly charter buses or purchase flights.
-Schools usually charge a fee of approximately $125 per team of two individuals to compete, however new programs should feel encouraged to ask for reduced registration fees, which are typically granted.
+Schools usually charge a fee of approximately $125 per team of two individuals to compete, although new programs should feel encouraged to ask for reduced registration fees, which are typically granted.

 How do I recruit novices?